 What’s the Zambezi Queen really like?

-Although the Zambezi Queen is a Namibian boat, you board it from the Botswanan town of Kasane, so for ease we’ve included it alongside more conventional lodges and camps in Chobe National Park.
+Although the Zambezi Queen (like her smaller sisters the Chobe Princesses) is a Namibian boat, you board it from the Botswanan town of Kasane, so for ease we’ve included it alongside more conventional lodges and camps in Chobe National Park.
 She’s 42 metres long and manages to fit in 14 perfectly formed cabins, all with an ensuite shower room and their own balcony.
 Each suite is stylishly designed, with twin or kingsized beds.
 Triple suites have an additional sleeper couch, and for those who want a little more space, the Master Suites are slightly larger with a bigger balcony.
 Nominally the suites are air-conditioned, however this does go off at night when the engine isn’t running, so best to expect a fan and treat the rest as a bonus.
 On the top deck the Zambezi Queen has lounge and restaurant, serving remarkably good food, as well as a deck with sun loungers and a small plunge pool.
 There’s also simple wifi, though please be prepared that this can be very slow indeed- switching off, forgetting the world and soaking up your incredible surroundings will probably be a lot more fun!

 What can I do on the Zambezi Queen?